 |Walking & Hiking|

 Classes or organized groups of 10 to 100 can take advantage of our award-winning, self-guided exhibit hall.
 Learn about the water cycle, discover stories of past and present, and investigate drinking water.
-For groups of 70 or less, a naturalist-led introduction to the exhibits is possible depending on staff availability.
+For groups of 70 or less, a naturalist-led introduction to the exhibits is possible depending on staff availability and is only available on Wednesdays and Thursdays.
 Large groups will be divided into smaller groups with staggered exhibits exploration to prevent overcrowding.

 Requested dates/times are not guaranteed via the online form.
 Our registrar will contact you to confirm your desired time or work with you to find an alternative.